nualagr/dargan-health-foods/README.md

   * [Slack](code-institute-room.slack.com).
 Used during development and testing to find the solutions to problems enountered.
   * [Stack Overflow](https://stackoverflow.com/).
 Used to search for the answers to problems encountered during the development and testing of the website.
   * [TinyPNG](https://tinypng.com/).
 Used to compress the site logos and background-images to improve performance results.
+  * [Unsplash](https://www.unsplash.com).
+Used to source the non-product site images.
-  * [Vecteezy](https://www.vecteezy.com/vector-art/599621-book-reading-logo-and-symbols-template-icons).
-Used to source the site logo and the custom 404 and 500 page backgrounds.
+  * [Vecteezy](https://www.vecteezy.com).
+Used to source the site logo, banner offer image and the custom 404 and 500 page backgrounds.
   * [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/validator).
 Used to validate the CSS file.
   * [W3C HTML Validation Service](https://validator.w3.org/).
 Used to validate the HTML files.